v-rajagt/IntuneDocs/intune/fundamentals/in-development.md

 To help in your readiness and planning, this page lists Intune UI updates and features that are in development but not yet released.
 In addition to the information on this page:

-- If we anticipate that you'll need to take action before a change, we'll publish a complementary Office Message Center post.
+- If we anticipate that you'll need to take action before a change, we'll publish a complementary post in Office message center.
-- When a feature is launched in production, whether it's a preview or generally available, the feature description will move off this page and onto the [What's New page](whats-new.md).
+- When a feature enters production, whether it's a preview or generally available, the feature description will move from this page to [What's new](whats-new.md).
-- This page and the [What's New page](whats-new.md) are updated periodically.
+- This page and the [What's new](whats-new.md) page are updated periodically.
 Check back for additional updates.
 - Refer to the [Microsoft 365 roadmap](https://www.microsoft.com/microsoft-365/roadmap?rtc=2&filters=EMS) for strategic deliverables and timelines.

 > [!NOTE]
-> This page reflects our current expectations about upcoming Intune capabilities in a future release.
+> This page reflects our current expectations about Intune capabilities in a future release.
 Dates and individual features might change.
 This page doesn't describe all features in development.

 **RSS feed**: Find out when this page is updated by copying and pasting the following URL into your feed reader: `https://docs.microsoft.com/api/search/rss?search=%22in+development+-+microsoft+intune%22&locale=en-us`